Jamaican Maroons: Establishment of the Leeward and Windward Maroons

-Between 1673 and 1690 there were several major slave uprisings, mainly prompted by newly arrived, highly militarized Fante or Coromantee groups from Cape Coast and Ashanti Empire.
+Between 1673 and 1690 there were several major slave uprisings, mainly prompted by newly arrived, highly militaristic Akan groups called Coromantee that were captives in Cape Coast, Ghana.
 On 31 July 1690, a rebellion involving 500 slaves from the Sutton estate in Clarendon Parish led to the formation of Jamaica's most stable and best organized Maroon group.
 Although some were killed, recaptured, or surrendered, more than 200, including women and children, remained free after the rebellion ended.

-They established an Ashanti-style polity based in the western parts of the Cockpit Country, notably Cudjoe's Town (Trelawny Town); the most famous ruler of the Western Maroons was Cudjoe.
+They established an Akan-style polity based in the western parts of the Cockpit Country, notably Cudjoe's Town (Trelawny Town); the most famous ruler of the Western Maroons was Cudjoe.
 They incorporated outsiders only after newcomers had satisfied a strict probationary period.

 At this time, the leaders who emerged in the Eastern Maroons were Quao and Queen Nanny.
 The Windward Maroons, in the wilder parts of eastern Jamaica, were always composed of separate highly mobile and culturally heterogeneous groups.
 It is possible that the runaway slaves from de Serras' group of Karmahaly Maroons formed the initial nucleus of the Windward Maroons.
 From early on, the Jamaican governors considered their settlements an impediment to English development of the interior.
 They ordered raids on the Maroon settlements in 1686 and 1702, to little effect.

 By about 1720, a stronger Windward community had developed around the culturally Africanised group of three villages known as Nanny Town, under the spiritual leadership of Queen Nanny, an Ashanti woman, sometimes in allegiance and sometimes in competition with other Windward groups.
 She was known for her exceptional leadership skills, especially in guerrilla warfare during the First Maroon War.
 One tactic particular to the Jamaican Maroons involved the art of camouflage using plants.
-Her remains are reputedly buried at "Bump Grave" in Moore Town, the main town of the Windward Maroons, who are concentrated in and around the Rio Grande valley in the north-eastern parish of Portland.
-Queen Nanny, also known as Granny Nanny (died c.
-1750s), is the only woman honoured as one of Jamaica's National Heroes.
+Queen Nanny's remains are reputedly buried at "Bump Grave" in Moore Town, the main town of the Windward Maroons, who are concentrated in and around the Rio Grande valley in the north-eastern parish of Portland.
+Also known as Granny Nanny (died c.
+1750s), she is the only woman honoured as one of Jamaica's National Heroes.
 She has been immortalised in songs and legends.